-Same cast of characters, of course: Democritus, Cicero, Caesar, Montaigne, Michelangelo, Spinoza, Shakespeare, Washington, Grant, and Patton.
+Same cast of characters, of course: Democritus, Clytemnestra, Virgil, Shakespeare, Nietzsche, Fitzgerald, Ford, and Frankenstein.

 This baptism by fire (and fun) will be immediately followed by a six-month paid apprenticeship at one of the many businesses we are partnering with to give our "graduates" an out-of-the-frying-pan taste of the real world.

-But the real objective of the Academy will be to provide a timeless and priceless education in the art of how to do good and live well, and to enrich our students with the importance of knowledge, curiosity, hard work, and integrity.
-We’ll also instill an Emersonian sense of self-reliance, a can-do attitude that will inspire them beyond Hamlet, oars, and lathes, and help them find meaning and responsibility in their lives.
+But the real objective of the Academy will be to provide a timeless and priceless education in the art of living well by doing good, and to instill in our students the importance of knowledge, curiosity, hard work, grammar, math, music, and integrity.
+We’ll also encourage an Emersonian sense of self-reliance, a can-do attitude that will inspire them beyond Hamlet, oars, and pistons, and help them find meaning and responsibility in their lives.

 Unlike most schools, which are either academic or vocational (or specifically-focused on getting the applicant a job), the Academy will have the students immerse themselves in the Great Books, to be awed and enlightened by the deeply human and valuable perspectives and answers these classics can still bring to their everyday.

-Students will also be studying traditional craftsmanship–e.g. woodworking, penmanship, beer-brewing–the thrill of the drill, the quill, and the still, so-to-speak.
-As well as business etiquette basics, and, although pooh-poohed in today's real-whirled immediacy and relentless pursuit of gratification, so many other simple but enriching life skills like being humble and truly grateful.
+Traditional craftsmanship–e.g. woodworking, penmanship, beer-brewing–the thrill of the drill, the quill, and the still, so-to-speak, is also a part of the curriculum.
+As well as business etiquette basics, and, although pooh-poohed in today's real-whirled immediacy and relentless pursuit of gratification, so many other simple but enriching life skills like patience, being humble, and truly grateful.